 People, like ourselves, prefer to think of problems as happening to someone else, but many houses with crawl spaces have some combination of the above mentioned troubles.
 Although it seems like an uninviting place we want to pretend doesn't exist under our house, it is better to face the problem head on and address the causes bringing all these symptoms with four easy steps.

 For a complete encapsulation system recommended by VFS, there are a few other factors to get right, including re-insulation of the space.
 Your expert inspector can build your crawl space repair solution with you to reach the goals for your home.
-Allow your family to breathe clean air again, get rid of all pests, maintain structurally sound dry wood by eliminating mold and wood rot, and even save on energy bills!
+Allow your family to breathe clean air again, maintain structurally sound dry wood by eliminating mold and wood rot, and even save on energy bills!

 Equipment to fix my moisture problem.

-To transform your crawl space from a dark, damp, moldy environment into a clean, dry, and rodent free space VFS recommends a full encapsulation system.
+To transform your crawl space from a dark, damp, moldy environment into a clean and dry space, VFS recommends a full encapsulation system.
 A crawl space encapsulation system is another way of saying a sealed crawl space.
 A full system requires many components such as a crawl space dehumidifier, crawl space liner or vapor barrier, and in some cases drainage and insulation.
 But, these elements alone are not enough to truly encapsulate or seal your crawl space.
 Many crawl space repair companies suggest a few simple components like liner, a dehumidifier and sealed vents which they call an encapsulation system.
 In reality, there are a few more essentials that a sealed crawl space design requires to preserve your home’s health.

 Installing liner or vapor barrier, a dehumidifier, and sealing crawl space vents IS NOT a crawl space encapsulation system.